nitad54448/yappari-5-1/README.md

 Irreversible action removing one or more datasets and all related parameters from memory (by active one should understand “selected”).
 Datasets can be deleted also with the Key "Delete".

 ### Apply correction to active
 Apply a correction factor to the experimental Zr and Zi for all selected datasets.
 The impedance values will be multiplied with the factor you input here.
 Be careful: this may change the units.
-For ionic conductivity multiply with S/L will give resistivity (in Ohm cm or Ohm m) instead of Ohm.
+For conductivity multiplying with S/L will give resistivity (in Ohm cm or Ohm m) instead of Ohm.
 For reactions at electrode surface you need to multiply with the electrode surface to get Ohm cm^2 or Ohm m^2.
-The calculated impedance will not be affected by this command.

 ### Simulate spectrum
 This option will calculate an impedance spectrum based on the model and the values of the parameters of the model, in the frequency range that are on Parameters page.
-It will create a new dataset (called "sim_" but you can change its name).
+It will create a new dataset (called "sim_", you can change its name, as for all datasets).

 ### Z-Hit active datasets
 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given previously.
 This is a procedure similar to the better known Kramers-Kronig test.